rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 Constituting a Bareos server set, with a Director-local File/Client instance: enabling the default `BackupCatalog` job which include all shared server-side configuration.
 :ref:`Rocknets <rockons_networking>` are then used to establish the required inter-service communication.
-Registered Client machines can then reference the Rockstor IP: where all relevant ports are surfaced.
+Client machines can then reference the Rockstor IP: where all relevant ports are surfaced.
-I.e. Registered Bareos clients connect to this Rock-ons instantiated services and backup "To" the Rockstor server.
+I.e. Clients once :ref:`added <bareos_add_client>` can connect to this Rock-on's instantiated Bareos services and backup "To" the Rockstor server.

 .. note::
     This rock-on uses docker images authored by the Rockstor maintainers.